-Learn why restricting employee access to data can save your business.
+Learn why restricting employee access to data helps protect your business

 The most common RBAC is Windows Active Directory.
 Lightweight Directory Access Protocol or LDAP is a popular Linux application protocol used to communicate with Active Directory, but we will focus on the basic configuration of Active Directory.